platform-experience/serviceportal-widget-library/pe-card-scroll/README.md

 ![](../images/pe-card-scroll-2.png)

-This widget be used to quickly craft a card that scrolls on toggle to display hidden content.
+This widget can be used to quickly craft a card that scrolls on toggle to display hidden content.

 ## Installation